-Do I have a Medical Condition?
+Do I have a medical condition for travel insurance purposes?

-A Medical Condition means any bodily or physical injury, physical defect, illness, disease or other Medical or Dental Condition or sign or symptom of these things, the applicable person:
+A Medical Condition means any bodily or physical injury, physical defect, illness, disease or other medical or dental Condition or sign or symptom of these things, the applicable person:

 • required prescription medication for or has been prescribed medication from a medical practitioner in writing for,